subuser-security/subuser/docs/packaging.rst

 **Note**: Listing every permission is not necessary.

-You can find a full specification for the `permissions.json` file format `here <https://github.com/subuser-security/subuser-standard/blob/master/permissions-dot-json-file-format.md>`_.
+You can find a full specification for the `permissions.json` file format :doc:`here <subuser-standard/permissions-dot-json-file-format>`.

  b.
 Create a directory called `docker-image` and add a `SubuserImagefile` to that directory.
-This is the same as a Dockerfile except for the adition of a special `FROM-SUBUSER-IMAGE` command which takes `the identifier of a subuser image source <https://github.com/subuser-security/subuser-standard/blob/master/image-source-identifiers.md>`_ as it's argument.
+This is the same as a Dockerfile except for the adition of a special `FROM-SUBUSER-IMAGE` command which takes :doc:`the identifier of a subuser image source <subuser-standard/image-source-identifiers>` as it's argument.
 For information on creating a Dockerfile, please see the `official documentation for writting Dockerfiles <https://docs.docker.com/reference/builder/>`_.

 Example::